immannan/elasticsearch/md/Lab_7.md

 ![](./images/32e487fd-8950-47e9-9437-d8d32047d247.png)

-You can click on the `Try our sample data` button to get started quickly with Kibana by loading predefined data, or you can configure existing indexes present in Elasticsearch and analyze existing data by clicking on the `Explore on my own` button.

 Clicking on the `Try our sample data` button will take you to the following screen:

 ![](./images/437cd832-47ab-4351-bb0a-515115ff3740.jpg)

-Clicking on `Add data` on any of the three widgets/panels will add some default data to Elasticsearch as well as sample visualizations and dashboards that you can readily explore.
-Don\'t worry what visualizations and dashboards are now; we will be covering them in detail in the subsequent sections.

 Go ahead and click on `Add data` for `Sample eCommerce orders`.
 It should load data, visualizations, and dashboards in the background.